Sao Tome and Principe Visa RequirementsFor Spain passport holders

 UTC+0

 Great news!
 Spain passport holders can enter Sao Tome and Principe without a visa for tourism or business purposes.
-You can stay up to 15 days within any 180-day period.
+You can stay up to 15 days.

 Entry Requirements